Reevoc/BIG-DATA/README.md

 # BIG-DATA #

-#### Copyrithy university of Padua ---> [Link to Project of Big Data group](https://github.com/Big-data-Group-97/Big-Data-Project) here will be palced the file done in collaboration with 2 other members
+#### Copyright university of Padua ---> [Link to Project of Big Data group](https://github.com/Big-data-Group-97/Big-Data-Project) here will be palced the file done in collaboration with 2 other members

 ## Detailed Course ##